pyutils/line_profiler/README.rst

 As of 2021-06-04 Linux (x86_64 and i686), OSX (10_9_x86_64), and Win32 (win32,
 and amd64) binaries are available on pypi.

-Alternateively on windows you might consider using Christoph Gohlke's unofficial line-profiler
+Alternatively on windows you might consider using Christoph Gohlke's unofficial line-profiler
 `precompiled win32 wheels <https://www.lfd.uci.edu/~gohlke/pythonlibs/#line_profiler>`_.